pmocal/vue3post/README.md

 ## Conclusion

-There is a ton to look forward in Vue 3.0 with more like Fragments and Portals that we could not include here.
-The new Composition API moves us toward a more readable version of Vue.
+There is a ton to look forward in Vue 3.0 with [more](https://github.com/vuejs/rfcs/pulls?q=is%3Apr+is%3Amerged+label%3A3.x) like [Portals](https://github.com/LinusBorg/portal-vue) that couldn't fit in this post.
+The new Composition API moves us towards an all around better Vue.
+An exact release date is not set but it is coming soon.
 Get a head start now!